Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    adds or removes paths to scripts from objects.
+    Add or remove paths to scripts from objects.

 **Parameters**

 - contextID (string) - id of the context with objects;
 - source (string):
-	“context” or “c” - next parameter will require an id of the context with paths to scripts.
+    - “context” or “c” - next parameter will require an id of the context with paths to scripts.
 Instruction will bind those paths to provided objects;
-	“literal” or “l” - next parameter will require a list of string values - script paths.
+    - “literal” or “l” - next parameter will require a list of string values - script paths.
 Instruction will bind those paths to provided objects;
-	“remove_context”, “rcontext” or “rc” - next parameter will require an id of the context with paths to scripts.
+    - “remove_context”, “rcontext” or “rc” - next parameter will require an id of the context with paths to scripts.
 Instruction will remove those paths from provided objects;
-	“remove_literal”, “rliteral” or “rl” - next parameter will require an id of the context with paths to scripts.
+    - “remove_literal”, “rliteral” or “rl” - next parameter will require an id of the context with paths to scripts.
 Instruction will remove those paths from provided objects;
-	“reset” - instruction will remove all binded paths from provided objects.
+    - “reset” - instruction will remove all binded paths from provided objects.
 - scriptPaths (string / vector*string*) - paths to scripts, their purpose depends from “source” parameter.

 ## build *contextID* [reset]

 **Description**

-    instruction translates all scripts binded to objects provided in the context and creates events based on those scripts.
+    Translate all scripts binded to objects provided in the context and create events based on those scripts.

 **Parameters**

 - contextID (string) - id of the context with objects intended for event building;
-- [optional] reset (bool) - if true, before creating new events, instruction removes all events from provided objects.
+- [reset] (bool) - if true, before creating new events, instruction removes all events from provided objects.

 ## env *name* *value* [value]

 **Description**

-    changes the value of environmental variable.
+    Change the value of environmental variable.

 **Parameters**